- Polymyositis and dermatomyositis occur in about one person per 100,000.

-There are many causes of muscle disease.
+There are many causes of muscle disease other than inflammation.
 They include infection, muscle injury due to medicine, inherited diseases that affect muscle function, disorders of electrolyte levels, and thyroid disease.
-We do not know what causes inflammatory myopathies.
-A top theory is that something goes wrong in the immune system that leads to inflammation.
-This damages muscle cells or the blood vessels that are in the muscle.
+It is unknown what causes inflammatory myopathies.
+A top theory is that something goes wrong in the immune system, which leads to attack of the “self” and muscle inflammation.

 Inflammatory myopathies are rare.
 Polymyositis and dermatomyositis occur in about one person per 100,000.